myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:51:42.682Z
 >
 > btw is `Bahasa Indonesia` better from the point of view of a native Indonesian speaker?
 Then I can fix it :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:48:56.704Z
->
-> This list was modified by @deck.blue, but I think it stands for `Bahasa Indonesia`

-Maybe it's a UI convenience to use the shortened name, I'll ask him later :)

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-10-23T05:32:14.763Z
->
-> Indonesian translation is already available in deck.blue! :)

----
 <!-- MY-BSKY_TIMELINE:END -->